-Hot weather is intensifying hold on much of East, Central US
+'Survive, not enjoy': Heat, humidity gripping half the US

-NEW YORK (AP) — Americans from Texas to Maine sweated out a steamy Saturday as a heat wave canceled events from festivals to horse races and pushed New York City to order power-saving steps to avoid overtaxing the electrical grid.
+NEW YORK (AP) — Americans from Texas to Maine sweated out a steamy Saturday as a heat wave canceled events from festivals to horse races, chased baseball fans out of their seats and pushed New York City to order steps to avoid straining the electrical system.

 Nearly 200 million people are dealing with a potentially record-breaking heat wave (Source: CNN)

-The 37-year-old got out early to try to escape the worst heat but still planned to cut his route short on an already 90-degree (32-degree Celsius) morning.
+The 37-year-old got out early to try to escape the worst of the heat but still planned to cut his route short on an already 90-degree (32-degree Celsius) morning.

 "You just have to power through it the best you can," he said.

-Many places facing excessive heat this weekend have no air conditioning, with cities opening shelters for people to cool off.
-While the Midwest will get some relief Sunday as a cold front moves in, the East isn't so lucky, the weather service warned.
+Many people in areas facing excessive heat this weekend have no air conditioning, and cities opened shelters for people to cool off.
+With record- or near-record-high temperatures at night when many air conditioned places are closed, the weather can become especially dangerous for people who don't get a chance to cool down, experts say.
+The risks are greater for young children, the elderly and the sick.

+Over three days in July 1995, more than 700 people died during a heat wave in Chicago as temperatures rose above 97 degrees (36 degrees Celsius).
+Many of the dead were poor, elderly and lived alone.

+While the Midwest will get some relief Sunday as a cold front brings storms and lower temperatures, the East won't be so lucky until Monday, the weather service warned.
+The heat will be the worst from the Carolinas to Maine.

 In Norwich, Connecticut, Larry Konecny watched as one of his workers a couple of stories up in a boom lift cleaned the outside of an office building.
 The pair had no choice but to work in 90-degree heat and stifling humidity because the job needed to be done when office workers were away, Konecny said.